 - copies of relevant documents regarding the transfer,

 - documentation of any unusual items shown on the return, including partially-gifted assets, or other items relevant to the transfer that may affect tax liability.

-The IRS usually audits gifts when it audits estate tax returns.
-If it disallows any gifts, then it will assess gift taxes, interest, and penalties.
+The IRS usually audits gifts when it audits estate tax returns, so any deficiencies will incur gift taxes, interest, and penalties.

 Gift Taxes of Other Countries